vlitzke/kitchenflies/DNAseq/5_readGroups/README.md

 | `RGPU=` | Read-Group Platform Unit (I think this is unnecessary) |
 | `CREATE_INDEX=` | Creates a BAM index |
 | `VALIDATION_STRINGENCY=` | Set to SILENT, should improve performance when processing a BAM file where variable-length data (read, qualities, tags) do not need to be decoded |

+This results in a bunch of RG tags (possibly useful, possibly not, this step is just necessary for downstream processing) that we assigned to each BAM file.
+To see RG information after the step above is completed, use the following command: `samtools view -H sampleName_library-dedup_rg.bam | grep '^@RG'`.

 [^1]: <https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard->
 [^2]: <https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups>